boazbk/tcs/lec_08a_restricted_models.md

 ## Turing completeness as a bug

-We have seen that seemingly simple formalisms can turn out to be Turing complete.
+We have seen that seemingly simple computational models or systems  can turn out to be Turing complete.
 The [following webpage](http://beza1e1.tuxen.de/articles/accidentally_turing_complete.html) lists several examples of formalisms that "accidentally" turned out to Turing complete, including supposedly limited languages such as the C preprocessor, CCS, SQL, sendmail configuration, as well as games such as Minecraft, Super Mario, and  the card game "Magic: The gathering".
 This is not always a good thing, as it means that such formalisms can give rise to arbitrarily complex behavior.
 For example, the postscript format (a precursor of PDF) is a Turing-complete programming language meant to describe documents for printing.